benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 <br/>

 #### Notes
-<a class="notes">[^1]</a>: Decoupling as far as space and time is concerned.
+[^1]: Decoupling as far as space and time is concerned.
 Publish/Subscribe introduces a different type of coupling, namely: semantic coupling.

-<a class="notes">[^2]</a>: EventStream is NOT a distributed solution and is only intended to be implemented within a single application.
+[^2]: EventStream is NOT a distributed solution and is only intended to be implemented within a single application.

 <a class="notes">[^3]</a>: Scala type `Any` is roughly equivalent to Java Object, that is, the root type that all others derive from.